jostylr/literate-programming/lp5.md

 We need to get the right block of text.
 First we check if there is a request from the file directive.
 If not, then see if we can get the extension.

 1. internal is the full name and a good match.
-Safest _"|jack.js"
+Safest _":jack.js"
 1. Check if there is only one block.
 If so, return it.
 2. See if internal is a known extension.
-Check main.ext and .ext.  _"|js".
+Check main.ext and .ext.  _":js".
 Would not match jack.js.
 Does work with no extension as well as internal would be "" and match type "".
 3. internal is the name, but without extension.
 Common.
 See if requester's extension with name matches something.
 If not, try default extension and then ".".
-If none of that works, then see if anything matches the name.   _"|jack"  becomes jack.js if looked at from cool.js block.
+If none of that works, then see if anything matches the name.   _":jack"  becomes jack.js if looked at from cool.js block.
 Also checked is jack.
 4. If all that fails, then loop through the keys trying to match text.
 Unpredictable.
 5. If none of that works, then look for a key of main.
 6. If that fails, grab something.